-This course covers theories of child development, developmental sequences, and factors that influence children's development, from pre-school through middle childhood for all children.
-Emphasis is placed on sequences in physical/motor, social, emotional, cognitive, and language development multiple influences on development and learning of the whole child.
-Upon completion, students should be able to identify typical and atypical developments characteristics, plan experiences to enhance development, and describe appropriate interaction techniques and environments.
+This course includes the theories of child development, needs, milestones, and factors that influence development, from preschool through middle childhood.
+Emphasis is placed on developmental sequences in physical/motor, emotional/social, cognitive, and language domains and the impact of multiple influences on development and learning.
+Upon completion, students should be able to compare/contrast typical/atypical developmental characteristics, explain environmental factors that impact development, and identify strategies for enhancing development.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.